Tarauacá Airport

 José Galera dos Santos Airport (IATA: TRQ, ICAO: SBTK) is the airport serving Tarauacá, Brazil.

 History

 In December 2009, due to operational problems, the airport was temporarily closed.
 Consequently, the only way to reach the city of Tarauacá by air was via Feijó Airport, located 45 km away from the urban area of Tarauacá.
-Tarauacá was opened again on August 19, 2010 after undergoing a major renovations.
+Tarauacá was opened again on August 19, 2010 after undergoing a major renovation.

+Runways

+Tarauacá Airport features a single runway, designated 14/32, with a length of 1,130 meters and a width of 14 meters.
+The runway is surfaced with asphalt (ASP) and does not have Runway Overrun Protection Systems (ROPS).

 Airlines and destinations

 No scheduled flights operate at this airport.

 Access

 The airport is located 3 km from downtown Tarauacá.